openstack-k8s-operators/edpm-ansible/docs/source/roles/role-edpm_container_manage.rst

 * Output the container commands that are run to to manage containers lifecycle.
 * Output the changes that would have been made on containers by Ansible.

-.. note:: To manage a single container, you need to know 2 things:
+.. note:: To manage a single container, you need to know:

-   * At which step the container is deployed.

    * The name of the generated JSON file for container config.

-Here is an example of a playbook to manage HAproxy container at step 1 which overrides the image setting in one-off.
+Here is an example of a playbook to manage HAproxy container which overrides the image setting in one-off.

 .. code-block:: YAML